-The officers of the Corporation shall be elected by the Board at the annual meeting of the Board of Directors (two years for secretary and treasurer; the vice president serves one year as vice president, one year as president; if a member is elected directly to the presidency, the term is for one year.
-The president shall serve one year as immediate past president).
+The officers of the Corporation shall be elected by the Board for a term of one year at the annual meeting of the Board of Directors.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
 Each officer shall hold office until the first of the following to occur: until his or her successor shall have been duly elected and shall have qualified; or until his or her death or disability, or until he or she shall resign in writing; or until he or she shall have been removed in the manner hereinafter provided.
 Election or appointment of an officer or agent shall not in itself create contract rights.
-Board and officer election policies and procedures are described in the NORDP Policies document, located on the NORDP Web site.